quadram-institute-bioscience/tatajuba/README.md

 <img src="recipe/200322_002.png" height="160" alt="context-histogram" align="middle">

-Once this histogram is complete we search for this tract (i.e. homopolymer plus flanking regions) on the reference genome, by using a typical length (a typical length would be _3_ for the figure above).
+Once this histogram is complete we search for this homopolymeric tract (HT, i.e. homopolymer plus flanking regions) on the reference genome, by using a typical length (a typical length would be _3_ for the figure above).
-Tatajubá also tries to merge histograms if they may represent the same tract both before and after the reference genome mapping.
+Tatajubá also tries to merge histograms if they represent the same tract both before and after the reference genome mapping and are still similar enough.
 *Before* mapping it tries to find contexts that are quite similar (and thus could represent the same tract).
 The parameter `maxdist` will control up to how may mismatches (per flanking region) are considered the same context.
 *After* mapping we may notice very close tracts, which may in fact be the same tract but with indels in the flanking regions.

 The parameter `leven` decides the maximum Levenshtein distance between contexts for such neighbouring tracts to be considered the same.
-If in your results you see tracts just a few bases apart, try increasing the `leven` value.
-My suggestion is that both parameters are kept as low as possible (less than two).
+If in your results you see overlapping tracts, i.e. mapped to the same reference location, you can try increasing the `leven` value.
+However my advice is to keep both parameters are kept as low as possible (less than two), since it is better for you to be able to pinpoint locations with more variability than to have everything lumped into one HT. (tatajuba does not report on the variability in contexts).
-As a side note, the Levenshtein distance is slower to calculate, while the pre-mapping mismatch has to be done between all pairs and not only neighbours.
+As a side note, the Levenshtein distance is slower to calculate, while the pre-mapping mismatch has to be done between all pairs and not only neighbours (_n_<sup>2</sup> instead of _n_).
+But both are still pretty fast in the grand scheme of things.

 By the way, histograms with very low frequency (representing contexts+tracts observed very rarely in the fastq file) are excluded, assuming they represent sequencing errors.
 This is controlled by the parameter `minreads`.
 The default is currenlty _3_ (any tract observed in less than _3_ reads is discarded).

-Currently our measure of dispersion (used to find tracts most variable across genomes) is the *relative difference of ranges* (similar to the coefficient of range), defined here as (MAX-MIN)/MAX.
+Currently our measures of dispersion (used to find tracts most variable across genomes) are the *absolute* and *relative difference of ranges* (similar to the coefficient of range), defined here as (MAX-MIN) and (MAX-MIN)/MAX respectively.

 ## Troubleshooting